jrandj/redhat/README.md

         ```
     * A script called *logrotate* in `/etc/cron.daily` invokes the *logrotate* command to rotate log files as per the configuration file.

-    * The boot log file is available at `/var/log/boot.log` and contains logs generated during system startup.
+    * The boot log file is available at `/var/log/boot.log` and contains logs generated during system start-up.
 The system log file is available in `/var/log/messages` and is the default location for storing most system activities.

 1. Preserve system journals

     * In addition to system logging, the *journald* daemon (which is an element of *systemd*) also collects and manages log messages from the kernel and daemon processes.
 It also captures system logs and RAM disk messages, and any alerts generated during the early boot stage.
 It stores these messages in binary format in files called *journals* in the `/var/run/journal` directory.
-These files are structured and indexed for faster and easier searches, and can be viewed and managed using the *journalctl* command.
+These files are structured and indexed for faster and easier searches and can be viewed and managed using the *journalctl* command.

     * By default, journals are stored temporarily in the `/run/log/journal` directory.
 This is a memory-based virtual file system and does not persist across reboots.
-To have journal files stored persistantly in `/var/log/journal` the following commands can be run:
+To have journal files stored persistently in `/var/log/journal` the following commands can be run:
         ```shell
         mkdir -p /var/log/journal
         systemctl restart systemd-journald